swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Proposed solution

-A regex literal will be introduced using `/.../` delimiters, within which the compiler will parse a regex (the details of which are outlined in [the Regex Syntax pitch][internal-syntax]):
+A regex literal will be introduced in Swift 5.7 mode using `/.../` delimiters, within which the compiler will parse a regex (the details of which are outlined in [the Regex Syntax pitch][internal-syntax]):

 ```swift
 // Matches "<identifier> = <hexadecimal value>", extracting the identifier and hex number